What that actually means in practice

 - Build a durable knowledge graph around the company

-3. The practical work that compounds
+3. The practical work that builds visibility

 -